oliviazhang29/lab-08-uoe-art/lab-08.md

-The warnings mean that: 1) there are some missing values in the date column, which is normal, because not all names have dates come after them; 2) not all things comes after the names in the parentheses is years or numbers, so as.numeric function doesn’t work for all items in year.
-It only work for items that only contains year as numbers without other strings.
+The warnings mean that: 1) there are some missing values in the date column, which is normal, because not all names have dates come after them; 2) not everything following the names in parentheses consists of years or numbers, so the as.numeric function doesn’t work for all items in the year info.
+It only works for items that contain only numeric years without additional strings.

 ## Exercise 11